Evolution of swarming behavior is shaped by how predators attack: Methods

 The maximum number of states allowed and which states are used as inputs and outputs are specified as constants by the user.
+In these experiments, we provided 64 states for the MNs to work with: 24 sensory inputs, 2 outputs for the actuators, and 38 hidden states for optional internal computations.
 Combined with these constants, the genome described above unambiguously defines a MN.

 All evolutionary changes such as point mutations, duplications, deletions, or crossover are performed on the byte string genome, with probabilities as shown in Table~\ref{table:ga-settings}.
+During a point mutation, a random byte in the genome is replaced with a new byte drawn from a uniform random distribution.
+If a duplication event occurs, two random positions are chosen in the genome and all bytes between those points are duplicated into another part of the genome.
+Similarly, when a deletion event occurs, two random positions are chosen in the genome and all bytes between those points are deleted.
+Crossover for MNs is not implemented in this experiment to allow for a succinct reconstruction of the line of descent of the population~\cite{Lenski2003} (described more below), which is a useful tool in evolutionary studies that we harness in this paper.